 - Agree on particular times of day that will be internet free.

 - Encourage your child to play online multiplayer games that involve interacting with other people rather than always playing solo games.

 Some teenagers might spend a lot of time communicating with friends through online games or social networking sites.
 This is fine, but it’s a good idea to balance it with face-to-face social activities.

 Inappropriate and dangerous content

+Your child is likely to be confronted with inappropriate and even dangerous content at some point.
+Children with older siblings are more likely to be exposed to inappropriate content.
 Learning to deal with these issues is an important skill for children as they move into adulthood.

 You can help your child learn these skills by:

 - talking to him about the kinds of content he comes across online